kyegomez/RT-2/README.md

 Robotic Transformer 2 (RT-2) is an advanced Vision-Language-Action (VLA) model that leverages both web and robotics data to generate actionable instructions for robotic control.

-RT-2 builds upon the successes of its predecessor, RT-1, and demonstrates superior capabilities in generalization, reasoning, and understanding across visual and semantic domains.
+RT-2 builds upon the successes of its predecessor, RT-1, and demonstrates superior capabilities in generalization, reasoning, and understanding across visual and semantic domasters.

 ## Value Proposition